barrett370/ROT/content/Research/Interviews/university-students.md

 S2: As long as it's not slow and is easy to access, I would use this device.

+S3: Maybe predictions for when's best to go to the library?

+S4: As long as it's fast I would use it.

+S5: Notifications - I don't wanna be checking every 10 minutes.

+S6: If it does what you're describing - it sounds fine as is.

+S7: Maybe a way to share a specific spot with friends when making study plans?

 ## Do you see yourself using this product, should it be implemented in University?

 S1: Absolutely.
 I would use it daily during exam season.

 S2: If I am finding it difficult to find a place to work then yes.

+S3: 100%

+S4: I don't think it would be that useful currently for myself as I work in labs - but for other students I think it would be a good idea.

+S5: Yes I would - I'm constantly in the library in exam season and spend a lot of time finding a seat, maybe this would make it harder if everyone knows where the free seats are however.

+S6: Yeah definitely - something like that I would use more than Canvas.

+S7: If it worked well - yeah!

 # Analysis